claygod/microservice/README.md

 Microservice does not claim the laurels of the only true solution, but on occasion, I hope, will help you create your own micro-architecture of the service, becoming the prototype for future applications.

+## Give us a star!

+If you like or are using this project to learn or start your solution, please give it a star.
+Thank you!

 ## License

 GNU GENERAL PUBLIC LICENSE Version 3